If you are looking for a permanent cure for eczema, you might have to be disappointed.

 The same needs to be done when you have had a swim.
 Apart from after bathing or swimming, you should also apply the lotion whenever you feel that your skin is getting dry.

-How Often Should I Apply Eczema Cream?
+How Often Should I Apply Eczema Lotion?

 There is no fixed frequency with regards to the application of the lotion.
 It depends on a number of factors.